A 5-move workout to squeeze into your holiday schedule

 Holiday weight gain is real.
 A study published in The New England Journal of Medicine found that weight begins to rise throughout October and November, and peaks 10 days after Christmas.
 While the average weight gain during the holiday season was only 1.3 pounds, it's significant because it can take up to five months to lose it (for those of us who lose it at all).

 In addition to the Christmas cookies and peppermint martinis calling your name, one of the biggest excuses for the extra pounds is the lack of time to hit the gym.
 But it's time to kick that excuse to the curb.
-This five-move sequence developed by Sloane Davis, a certified nutritionist and personal trainer, can be performed in your office, living room, your in-laws' guest bedroom, a hotel room ... or any other tight spot you find yourself in this season.
+This five-move sequence developed by Sloane Davis, a personal trainer and author of the blog Pancakes and Push Ups, can be performed in your office, living room, your in-laws' guest bedroom, a hotel room ... or any other tight spot you find yourself in this season.

 Squat with shoulder press: The squat will target your glutes, quads and hamstrings while working your core as well.
 Add in the shoulder presses at the top to sculpt those sexy shoulders.
 If you don’t have dumbbells for the shoulder presses grab water bottles, bags of rice or anything you have in your home for extra resistance.
 Perform 4 sets of 10-12 reps.